 For English Speakers

-100% Baccalaureate success rate, with on average 85% passing with Honors
+- 100% French Baccalaureate success rate, with an average 85% of students passing with honors

-100% College Acceptance rate, with 75% choosing to attend the most prestigious among the US, British and Canadian Universities.
+- 100% college acceptance rate, with 75% of students choosing to attend the most prestigious U.S., British, and Canadian universities

 Three entry points for non-French speakers:

-- in High School, in 9th Grade in our International Program and in 11th Grade in our International Baccalaureate (IB) Diploma Program.
+- High School: in 9th grade, in our international program; and in 11th grade, in our International Baccalaureate (IB) Diploma Program

 Instruction in French

-In Elementary School, to develop French linguistic skills we implement:
+In Lower School, to develop French linguistic skills we implement:

-By the Secondary School, students have acquired a mastery of the French Language.
-They may receive extra help in French at every grade level
+By Middle School, students have acquired a mastery of the French language.
+They may receive extra help in French at every grade level.

 Instruction in English

-From 1st grade through 10th grade, classes taught in English may include: English, Social Studies, some Math, Sciences, Art, Music, and Physical Education.
+From 1st grade through 10th grade, classes taught in English may include English, social studies, some math, the sciences, art, music, and physical education.
 In most of those classes, students are grouped according to their fluency in English.
-Anglophone students are placed in groups in which the level of instruction compares favorably to the Honors programs of the best independent schools of the area.
+Anglophone students are placed in groups in which the level of instruction compares favorably with the honors programs of the best independent schools in the area.

-In 9th grade, a new International Program taught entirely in English invites English-speaking students who wish to challenge themselves academically to join our international, culturally diverse community of students and teachers.
-The international program in 9th grade will be an optimal preparation for the IB program in grades 11 and 12.
+In 9th grade, a new international program, taught entirely in English, invites English-speaking students who wish to challenge themselves academically to join our international, culturally diverse community of students and teachers.
+The international program in 9th grade provides optimal preparation for the IB program in grades 11 and 12.

-In 11th grade, students may elect to continue either in
+In 11th grade, students may elect to continue either:

-- the French Baccalaureate track taught mainly in French, with the OIB (the International (American) Option of the French Bac), in which English and Social Studies are taught in English at the AP or Honors levels.
+- the French Baccalaureate track, taught mainly in French, with the OIB (International [American] Option), in which English and social studies are taught in English at the AP or honors level

-The families who chose a FASNY education for their child understand and experience:
+Families who choose a FASNY education for their child understand and experience: